-5. During a disaster, information flow may bottleneck in the EOC due to the tremendous volume of information being received.
+- 4. There may be delays in establishing full information processing capabilities. - 5.
+During a disaster, information flow may bottleneck in the EOC due to the tremendous volume of information being received.

-During an emergency or disaster, the Emergency Management Planner will be the Planning Section Chief in charge of ESF-5 Information and Planning.
-The EMD is the overall coordinator for all ESF's.
-In the initial response following impact of a disaster, the ESF's will collect, sort and process essential information.
+During an emergency or disaster, the Emergency Management Coordinator will be the Planning Section Chief in charge of ESF-5 Information and Planning.
+The EMD is the overall coordinator for all ESFs.
+In the initial response following impact of a disaster, the ESFs will collect, sort and process essential information.
 The Information and Planning Section is responsible for directing message flow within the EOC, displaying information and data, tracking mission assignments and providing technical data in support of response and recovery operations.

 - 1. Upon receipt of a message in the EOC it will be logged into WebEOC for action.
-The Planning Section Chief in coordination with the WebEOC Administrator will determine which ESF is responsible for the action and will pass it on accordingly through WebEOC.
-The appropriate ESF will work the action to completion and will update the mission in WebEOC for Emergency Management Staff to close out.
-In working the action the ESF representative will coordinate as required with other ESF's and, if necessary, will brief the Emergency Management Director and / or public officials for information or decision making approval / purposes. - 2.
-The Information and Planning Section will ensure that status boards, information charts, and maps are displayed in the EOC to provide current operational and planning status.
+The Planning Section Chief, in coordination with the WebEOC Administrator, will determine which ESF is responsible for the action and will pass it on accordingly through WebEOC.
+The appropriate ESF will work on the action to completion and will update the mission in WebEOC for Emergency Management Staff to closeout.
+In working the action, the ESF representative will coordinate as required with other ESFs and, if necessary, will brief the EMD and / or public officials for information for decision making approval / purposes. - The Information and Planning Section will ensure that status boards, information charts, and maps are displayed in the EOC to provide current operational and planning status.
 Maintenance of status boards and maps are the responsibility of the Planning Section Chief.
 Status boards and maps are used to ensure all EOC personnel are kept current on operations and for briefing purposes.
-Displays prepared by the Planning and Information Section may include, but are not limited to: - a) EOC Status Board: Used to list major incidents / problems occurring during an emergency event that need to be shared immediately when received and may need to be referenced later.
-Mission assignments to specific ESF's and emergency declarations will be reflected in WebEOC and may be recorded on this board.
+Displays prepared by the Planning and Information Section may include, but are not limited to: